lambrospetrou/lambrospetrou.github.io/src/_posts/2024-04-07-ownership.md

 > High Agency is about finding a way to get what you want, without waiting for conditions to be perfect or otherwise blaming the circumstances.

-All the above, except one, are definitions given by people for ownership, high agency, and being a manager of one.
+All the above, except one (😉), are definitions given by people for ownership, high agency, and being a manager of one.
 There are many other terms referring to the same thing.

 Some companies like Amazon put this in their [leadership principles and company values](https://www.amazon.jobs/content/en/our-workplace/leadership-principles#:~:text=obsess%20over%20customers.-,Ownership,-Leaders%20are%20owners).